HinoOokami/Kaleidoscope/README.md

 # Kaleidoscope
-A Kaleidoscope app made in WPF
-Mouse click to reset a pattern
+A Kaleidoscope app made in WPF.
+Make a mouse click in the Kaledoscope window to reset a pattern.